 RAID 3 performs Block Striping with Dedicated Parity.
 One drive member is dedicated to storing the parity data.
-When a drive member fails, the controller can recover/regenerate the lost data of the failed drive comparing and by recalculating data on the remaining drives.
+When a drive member fails, the controller can recover/regenerate the lost data of the failed drive by comparing and recalculating data on the remaining drives.